Skip to main content

 Can vapes help with quitting smoking?

-It is important you talk to your doctor about your options to help you stop smoking.
+It is important you talk to your doctor about your options to help you quit smoking.
 Some doctors may prescribe nicotine vaping products when a person has been unable to quit after trying a number of other options.
 However, unlike most prescription medicines, nicotine vaping products are “unapproved” products.
 This means that Australia’s medicines regulator has not assessed any vaping products on their safety, quality, or how well they work for helping people quit smoking.

 More research is needed on the harms of vaping products and their use in quitting smoking.
 Australian medical guidelines recommend that if prescribed, nicotine vaping products be used together with a counselling service, such as Quitline.
 Quitline counsellors can support people who are using nicotine or non-nicotine vaping products to stop smoking.